Swelter: Plot

 Boyd fatally injures Doc while researching Bishop, and Bishop learns more about his past from Doc's notes.
 As he dies, Doc explains that he was the one who treated Bishop.
 Spurred on by the information in Doc's notes, Bishop begins to remember bits of his past, though he still does not know where the money is.
 Boyd and Kane become restless and start trouble in the town.
 After a fight with her boyfriend, London makes out with Kane.
 When she refuses to have sex, Kane rapes her.
 At the local diner, Boyd attempts to force himself on the waitress which attracts the attention of the deputy.
 Boyd engages in a draw with the town's deputy, an award-winning sharpshooter, and wins, only to be shot down by Bishop, who is faster.
 Stillman, outraged that Kane would rape a teenage girl, confronts Kane and is killed by him.
 Bishop and Cole meet at the town's church, and Cole reveals that he has recruited the biker gang to replace his fallen men.
 Cole reveals Bishop's criminal background to the populace and gives them until sunrise to find the missing money.

 At the local diner, Cole takes London hostage in order to ensure Bishop's cooperation.
 Disarmed and without the support of the townspeople, Bishop is close to giving up when Carmen reveals that she knew about Bishop's past the whole time and still accepted him.
 She recovers a hidden pistol and gives it to Bishop, who then goes to the diner to confront Cole.
-Kane uses London as human shield, to the disgust of all the others.
+Kane uses London as a human shield, to the disgust of all the others.
 The biker gang leaves in protest, and Cole shoots Kane dead himself, to the surprise of Bishop.
 As Cole leaves the diner, Bishop stops him and says that they still must settle their issues.
 The two have a duel, and Bishop kills Cole.
 Concerned that his criminal background has now become commonly known, Bishop prepares to go on the run.
 However, the townspeople rally behind him and offer to cover up the recent events.
 Bishop stays on the town's sheriff, and an aerial shot reveals the spot where the money is hidden.